radcli/radcli/README.md

 the internals of radius.
-Such library was the freeradius-client library, but was undocumented, had too much legacy code centered around radlogin, a tool which is of no significance today, was IPv4-only and had no releases for several years.
+Such library was the freeradius-client library, but was undocumented, had too much legacy code centered around radlogin, a tool which is of no significance today, was IPv4-only and had no releases for several years, and zero tests.

-This library addresses these shortcomings, adds package management via pkg-config, adds support for TCP, TLS and DTLS, provides documentation of the API, and will include any new features for the task.
+This library addresses these shortcomings, adds a test suite and test driven development, adds package management via pkg-config, adds support for TCP, TLS and DTLS, provides documentation of the API, and will include any new features for the task.
 It is provided as a shared library in case it is useful to other projects as well, and is also made source compatible with radiusclient-ng and freeradius-client.

 ## Documentation